ezsystems/commerce-documentation/docs/guide/price_engine/price_engine_api/price_engine_services/standardtemplatedebitorservice.md

 # StandardTemplateDebitorService

-## Goal

-This service can be used when customer doesn't have customer or contact number yet, but such a number is necessary when communicating data to ERP.
-An example is price calculation, when prices shall be calculated using ERP.
+`StandardTemplateDebitorService` can be used when the customer doesn't have a customer or contact number yet, but the number is necessary when communicating data to ERP.
+An example is price calculation, when prices are calculated using ERP.

-The ERP system is using a concept called Template Debitors.
+The ERP system is using a concept called "template debitors".

-This service makes usage of [StandardCountryZoneService](standardcountryzoneservice.md) to get the correct zone for the country.
+This service uses [`StandardCountryZoneService`](standardcountryzoneservice.md) to get the correct zone for the country.
 The country is determined from the given BuyerParty.

-Also customer groups from BuyerParty are considered when determining the template debitor information.
+Customer groups from the BuyerParty are also considered when determining the template debitor information.

-### How the customer groups are stored inside the BuyerParty
+### Storing customer groups in BuyerParty

 ``` xml
 <Party ses_unbounded="PartyIdentification PartyName" ses_type="ses:Contact" ses_tree="SesExtension">